Provided that you are authorized to use Crowd, you can see a list of the applications you are authorized to log in to.

 - Crowd verifies all logins to these applications.
 Your Crowd administrator has defined them as Crowd-connected applications.

-- Your username is authorised to log in to these applications.
+- Your username is authorized to log in to these applications.
 Your Crowd administrator has made you a member of a directory or a group which is mapped to the application.

 - When you log in to Crowd itself, you must use your primary username i.e. the one registered in Crowd.